 We must demand that businesses provide plastic-free alternatives and stop selling single-use plastics like straws, cutlery, coffee cups, water bottles, and plastic bags.
 Alternatively, use your own reusable containers.

 - Eat sustainable seafood

 Ideally, we would eat minimal meat and instead consume mostly plant-based diets, but this is not realistic for many people.
-Therefore if you do consume seafood, be sure it is sustainable.
+Therefore, if you do consume seafood, be sure it is sustainable.
 It's tough to know which fish are safe to eat, so these helpful tools were developed: Seafood Watch assists you in making sustainable selections when you buy or order seafood (sorry, US only), and you may learn more about eco-certification of seafood here.
 You may also use these recipes that utilize sustainable seafood.

 - Avoid products that harm the ocean

-There are numerous goods that are directly linked to the damaging endangered or threatened species, as well as unsustainable fishing practices and pollution.
+There are numerous goods that are directly linked to damaging endangered or threatened species, as well as unsustainable fishing practices and pollution.
 You can avoid items such as cosmetics that include shark squalene, coral jewelry, seashell souvenir shells, nautilus and other animal shell souvenirs, and single-use plastics like straws and water bottles.
 These goods contribute to unsustainable fishing and endanger key species and habitats.

 - Adopt ocean-friendly habits

 There are several things we can do in our regular lives to mitigate the adverse effects of our actions and climate change on the ocean.
 We can use less water, utilize less energy, reduce pollutants, and volunteer our time for beach clean-ups by making modest changes.
 If everyone made tiny adjustments, the final result would be a considerably cleaner and healthier ocean.